lisamonozlai/lisamonozlai/README.md

 # Hi, I'm Lisa 👋
 ### I help social impact organizations with their data.

-I have 10 years of experience helping public and nonprofit teams distill complex information into clear insights that support evidence‑based decisions.
-My work has included improving KPI measurement, analyzing grant data, and creating workflows that make information easier to access and use.
-Lately, I’ve been focusing on applying advanced analytics with Python and SQL, using automation and AI tools to make data handling faster and easier.
+I work at the intersection of **project management, operations, and data analysis**, helping mission-driven teams improve systems and make sense of complex information.
+Professionally, I have:
+- Measured the impact of public programs
+- Turned grant, operational, and statistical data into clear stories
+- Built workflows that made data easier to access and use

+Lately, I’ve been expanding my technical toolkit by learning **Python and SQL** to streamline data processes and developing **ML and NLP** foundations to uncover deeper insights.

 This GitHub page is my coding portfolio.
-Explore my repositories to see how I use code to work with public‑interest data.
+Check out my [projects](https://github.com/lisamonozlai?tab=repositories) to see my approach.

 ## Main Skills
 <p>